 Summary – Brexit, Tenders & UK Public Procurement 2021

-For now, there are no significant changes to UK public procurement rules and thresholds.
+Initially, there were no significant changes to UK public procurement rules and thresholds.
+But things are developing now that the UK can determine its own public procurement regulations.

 You can still find public sector tenders using the same portals.
 But the UK will no longer use TED.
 Find a Tender replaces OJEU / TED for the UK.

-Have you seen any changes in public procurement following Brexit?
+Have you seen any changes in public tenders following Brexit?